fix

 Hardware misconfiguration

 Misconfigurations don't discriminate, they are not limited to software systems alone but also extend to hardware components.
 Hardware components such as routers, firewalls, or intrusion detection systems can be misconfigured, leaving gaps in your network security posture.
-Even the latest and most advanced machines can fall down to the ground due to misconfigurations.
-It is essential to follow vendor guidelines, industry best practices, and conduct regular audits to identify and rectify any misconfigurations in hardware devices.
+Even the latest and most advanced machines can fall to the ground due to misconfigurations.
+It is essential to follow vendor guidelines, and industry best practices, and conduct regular audits to identify and rectify any misconfigurations in hardware devices.

 By being aware of these common habits that cause security misconfigurations, organizations can proactively address potential vulnerabilities and enhance their overall security posture.
 As we’ve now understood the impact of and common reasons for security misconfigurations, let’s understand how attackers use misconfigurations to their benefit by looking into some real-life examples.